What is pneumonia?

 Healthy, young people usually recover from pneumonia within a week or 2.
 However, the cough can persist for several weeks and many people feel more tired than usual for weeks or even months after having pneumonia.

-Older people may feel very weak for some time while recovering from pneumonia and might need an extended period of rest before they feel fully recovered.
+Older people may feel very weak for some time while recovering and might need an extended period of rest before they feel fully recovered.

 Can pneumonia be prevented?